History of Chewing: Sage, Clove, Houseleek and …

 Gum: Innovation in chewing

-Innovation in chewing came when an American inventor, Thomas Adams, obtained a supply of chicle.
-Admas and his sons boiled and hand-rolled chicle into pieces of chewing gum.
-This innovation laid the foundation for the chewing gum.
-This happened in the United States in the mid-19th century [3].
+The first innovation in chewing came in the form of a supply of chicle obtained by an American inventor named Thomas Adams.
+Admas and his sons boiled and rolled chicle by hand into chewing gum pieces.
+The chewing gum relied on this discovery.
+This was the case in mid-19th century United States [3].
 As a result, the chewing gum industry experienced rapid growth.
 This journey of chewing from tree resins to chewing gum is quite interesting.
 You can learn more about this evolution on Tracing the History of Chewing Gum.

 Chewing gum in wartime

-Chewing gum played an unexpected role in the war in the 1940s.
-It was given to American troops as a drug substitute during the two world wars of the 20th century.
+Chewing gum had an unexpected impact during the wars of the 1940s.
+It was provided to American soldiers as a substitute for drugs during both world wars of the 20th century.
 Journalists and marketing strategists referred to it as “fuel for fighters.”
 [6] Chewing gum is considered an effective thirst quencher.
 So, it became indispensable in soldiers’ rations.
 The official war strategies declared that the drinking water supply, especially at the front, was more costly and time-consuming than providing the troops with sufficient chewing gum.

 Future of chewing gum